Frequently Asked Questions

 We develop resources and provide networking opportunities to give people who work with kids and horses tools to learn and teach best management practices for the care and management of horses.
 We offer fun and creative ways to present this material to youth.

 How does AYHC accomplish this?

 The American Youth Horse Council is primarily a volunteer organization whose members work on projects through committees to develop books and manuals about proven safe and effective techniques to teach horse care.
-AYHC members receive a quarterly newsletter and bi-monthly email updates on ideas and activities for working with kids and horses.
-AYHC members are eligible to apply for grants that support training programs for youth horse leaders, and more recently expose kids to horses.
-AYHC members are eligible to nominate outstanding leaders for recognition in the organization as Youth Horse Leader of the Year and for junior members, Student Horse Leader of the Year.
-AYHC also has a Partnership Award for Equine Organizations or Businesses doing good things to help kids and horses, and a Distinguished Service Award for the volunteers in AYHC who have done great things to help kids and horses.
-AYHC members meet each year in different places around the country at a week-end event we call the Symposium to study and celebrate the benefits of kids connecting through horses.
+AYHC members receive email updates on ideas and activities for working with kids and horses.
+AYHC members are eligible to apply for grants that support training programs for youth horse leaders.
+AYHC members are eligible to nominate outstanding leaders for recognition in the organization as Youth Horse Leader of the Year.
+AYHC members meet each year in locations around the country at a weekend event we call the Symposium to learn new skills and celebrate the benefits of kids connecting through horses.

 Why become a member of AYHC?